 - Children older than 18 months of age can be baptized at one of the regularly scheduled baptism services.

 - School age children (7 years old & over) need to be catechized in school or through the Religious Education program before being baptized.
-Please contact the Director of Religious Education at the Parish Office (773 327 8955).
+Please contact the Director of Religious Education at the Parish Office.

-- Adults seeking baptism should consider our RCIA program and call the Director of Religious Educati
+- Adults seeking baptism should consider our RCIA program and call the Director of Religious Education.

-St. Josaphat’s class is usually held on the 2nd Monday of the month at 7:00 pm and lasts for about 30 minutes.
+St. Josaphat’s Baptismal Preparation class is held on the 2nd Monday of each month at 7:00 pm in the church and lasts for about 30-45 minutes.
 You will receive a Certificate of Completion at the end of the class, and this serves as proof that you have taken the class (some other parishes require this if you are to be a Godparent to a baby being baptized in that parish).
 Classes will be cancelled if no one has signed up for the session.

 - Only one godparent is required.